-Our Newest Raised Bed
+Our Newest Raised Garden Bed

 When we bought our house in 2012 I started the garden in the ground.
-There hadn’t been a garden in this spot before but there was weed barrier and bark chips so I think it was a play area previously.
+There hadn’t been a garden in this spot before but there were a weed barrier and bark chips so I think it was a play area previously.
 I raked the bark back and cut through the weed barrier where I wanted planting beds.
-The garden grew fine the first year but I knew this was our forever home and that my permanent garden would be a series of raised beds.
+The garden grew fine the first year but I knew this was our forever home and that my permanent garden would be a series of raised garden beds.
 Well fast forward 8 years and I can’t fit any more beds in the garden area.
 So, this year I jumped the fence and expanded the raised bed garden onto the lawn.

 How we converted lawn to food growing space

 I’m not going to lie.
 Building this bed was a bit harder than the other beds.
 It was important to us to have this bed look neat and tidy and a little more finished than the garden beds.
 Since we have a view of this one from the kitchen window we didn’t want it to look messy or thrown together.
 We purchased steel raised bed corners from Gardner’s Supply and cedar boards from a local lumber yard.
 The cedar will last longer than my other beds that are made of Douglas Fir.
 I opted to spend a little money on this bed but I think it turned out beautifully and well worth the cost.

 Here are the 5 steps we took to convert lawn to food growing space.

 This step offers a great workout!
 First I measured out the size of the bed which would be 4 feet by 8 feet.
 I needed the sod to be removed from an area a bit bigger than that because I decided to install pavers around the base of it to make it look trimmed out.
 I removed the sod instead of covering it with cardboard to kill it and then build on top because I wanted the bed and pavers to sit level with the patio.
 I also wanted a little water well at the edge of the patio for drainage.